JulyArk/Discord-Py-Bot/README.md

 Miscellaneous = For filler commands that don't deserve their own class

     -avm:       Print avatar of pinged User
     -badbot:    Same as goodbot
     -cm:        Turns cm (height) to ft + inch (metric to imperial) by approximation
     -dice:      Rolls 2 dice ( returns 2 values between 1-6)

     -erase:     Erase N messages (admin only)

 >Example: .erase 5  # erases 5 messages

     -ft:        Turns height ft.inch (Eg: 5.11) to cm (imperial to metric)
     -img:       Returns the first result from google images
+    -gif        Returns the first gif from google images, or none
     -goodbot:   Filler command.
 Bot sends a message on call.
     -hide:      Removes the messages of a user from a channel (admin only)

 >Example: .hide @User 5  # Delete 5 messages of @User